Sixty-five percent of full-time college freshman are employed in addition to attending school.

 Syllabus: A document, usually one or more pages, distributed to students on the first day of class.
 It generally encompasses the professor’s expectations and class requirements.
 The syllabus acts as a course outline, telling students what and when assignments are due, textbook readings, exam schedules, and so on.
 Also included may be the professor’s grading system, attendance policy, and a brief description of the course and what will be covered.

-Transient Student Form: Students wishing to “cross enroll” at another institution while simultaneously remaining a FAU student must complete a “transient student form”.
-This form can be completed on-line via the University Advising Services website at www.fau.edu/uas, and must be submitted to and approved by an academic advisor prior to the student cross enrolling.
+Transient Student Form: Students wishing to “cross enroll” at another institution while simultaneously remaining an FAU student must complete a “transient student form”.
+This form can be completed online via the University Advising Services website at www.fau.edu/uas and must be submitted to and approved by an academic advisor prior to the student cross-enrolling.